keejelo/EasyDialogBox/js/test/README.txt

   (The variable "bKeepAlive" will be obsolete, and may be removed in future versions)

-- There is also an added feature to get elements inside the dialogbox by using these shorthand methods:
+- There is also an added feature to get elements inside and the dialogbox by using these shorthand methods:

+  myObj.el();              // using () blank, returns the HTML dialog element itself

   myObj.el('#someID');     // using # (hash), returns the HTML element containing the ID

   myObj.el('.someClass');  // using . (dot), returns an indexed HTMLCollection ([i] as normal)